 Managers can be highly functioning and efficient in the world.
 They can accomplish great things - but in an unbalanced way - that is out of touch with the Authentic Self.
 Managers in contrast to the True Self are a forced and extreme role that polarizes away from inner pain.
 Managers must expend enormous amounts of energy to keep the repressed need, hurt, fear, and painful memories and sensations buried.
 From this managerial place we strive, control, try to be a perfectionist, or to gain approval, or we live in a rigid denial of what is arising within.

 Managers must sacrifice themselves for the internal system and they can rarely relax.
 The more competent these managerial parts become, the more the internal system relies on them and the more the Authentic Self is denied.
 Most often from a managerial part we can feel lonely, overwhelmed, and exhausted.
 Like the exiles, our managers need love, balance, nurturance, fun, acceptance, care and rest.
 These managers - only being a part of self - come to believe that everything depends on them.
 The more they accomplish the less they believe in - or are willing listen to - the wisdom of the Core/Authentic Self.

-This mode of coping with inner pain is the place that all addictive and obsessive behaviors come from.
+This extreme mode of coping with emotional pain is the place that all unbalanced, addictive and obsessive behaviors come from.
 And while mangers are controlled and organized and highly rational, firefighters will use any means to numb our emotional pain.
-These extremely self-focused behaviors often leaves a wake of destruction in a person's psyche and relationships.
+These extremely self-focused behaviors often leaves a wake of destruction in our psyche and relationships.